 These headaches are often triggered by weather, food, hormones and surrounding sensitivities (light, sounds, etc.).

-As far as seeking help for your headaches, Fowler and Jones both note that, while headaches are common and usually do not require medical attention, if you’re concerned you should contact your doctor.
+As far as seeking help for your headaches, Fowler and Jones both note that, while headaches are common and usually do not require medical attention, to contact your doctor if you’re concerned.
 Typically, you can expect your doctor to do a physical exam, ask you questions about frequency and symptoms and assess your overall health and lifestyle.
 High or increasing frequency of headaches, consistent self-medication for pain management and impacted quality of life are just a few instances where you should see your doctor.

 Widely considered to be the most difficult type of headache to deal with — and revealed by research as the sixth most disabling disease in the world — migraine headaches are described by The Cleveland Clinic as a neurological disease with the potential to cause debilitating pain.
 At the onset, sufferers will usually feel an intense throbbing sensation on one side of the head, worsened and intensified by surrounding lights, sounds and physical activity.